$s$-almost $t$-intersecting families for vector spaces: Introduction

-\begin{thm} Let $n$, $k$ and $t$ be positive integers with $k\geq t+1$ and $n\geq 2k+1+\delta_{2,q}(1-\delta_{k,t+1})$.
-If $\mathcal{F}\subseteq {V\brack k}$ is a maximum-sized almost $t$-intersecting family, then there exists $E\in {V\brack t}$ such that $\mathcal{F}=\lbrace F\in{V\brack k}: E\subseteq F \rbrace$. \end{thm}
+\begin{thm} Let $n$, $k$, $t$ and $s$ be positive integers with $k\geq t+1$ and $n\geq 2k+s+\delta_{2,q}(1-\delta_{k,t+1})$.
+If $\mathcal{F}\subseteq {V\brack k}$ is a maximum-sized $s$-almost $t$-intersecting family, then there exists $E\in {V\brack t}$ such that $\mathcal{F}=\lbrace F\in{V\brack k}: E\subseteq F \rbrace$. \end{thm}

-Theorem \ref{6} states that maximum-sized almost $t$-intersecting families are $t$-intersecting.
+Theorem \ref{6} states that maximum-sized $s$-almost $t$-intersecting families are $t$-intersecting.
 It is natural to consider families without $t$-intersection property.
-To present our another result, we introduce two families which are almost $t$-intersecting but not $t$-intersecting.
+To present our another result, we introduce some notations and a family which is $s$-almost $t$-intersecting but not $t$-intersecting.